joelparkerhenderson/demo-rust-axum/README.md

 cargo run
 ```

-To make a request using an explicit GET verb or POST verb,
+To make a request using an explicit request of GET or POST or DELETE,
 one way is to use a command line program such as `curl` like this:

 Shell: